-17. If the provisions of Articles 48 and 118 of this Law are violated, the following entities may file a complaint with the court concerning an ordinance of an election commission chairperson: a party, an electoral bloc or an initiative group of voters nominating a candidate, the candidate in relation to whom the ordinance has been issued, a representative to the CEC of any other party, electoral bloc or initiative group of voters registered for elections (during elections of the President of Georgia), an organisation with observer status, a representative of an initiative group of voters to the DEC (in the case of a majoritarian candidate), unless the commission confirms the above violation.
+17. If the provisions of Articles 48 and 118 of this Law are violated, the following entities may file a complaint with the court concerning an ordinance of an election commission chairperson: a party, an electoral bloc or an initiative group of voters nominating a candidate, the candidate in relation to whom the ordinance has been issued, a representative to the CEC of any other party, electoral bloc or initiative group of voters registered for elections (during Presidential elections of Georgia), an organisation with the status of observer, a representative of an initiative group of voters to the DEC (in the case of a majoritarian candidate), unless the commission confirms the above violation.